 Prep your locks with .
 For a subtle blonde/silver hue, give the a go.
 For a more full on grey shade, the , is ideal.

 Silver shampoos & maitenance:

-& eliminate brassy tones and help maintain a silver hue. & are also lovely products for maintaining silver/grey locks.
+eliminates brassy tones and helps to maintain a silver hue. & are also lovely products for maintaining silver/grey locks.
 Finish with to protect your colour.